alexander-soare/consistency_policy/README.md

 - *Unlike [Diffusion Policy](https://arxiv.org/abs/2303.04137)'s experiments, I don't use 3 training seeds due to resource/time constraints.
 Nevertheless, I found that the variability within a training seed is as much as the variability between training seeds when evaluating the original [Diffusion Policy](https://arxiv.org/abs/2303.04137) models.*
 - *For evaluating the [Diffusion Policy](https://arxiv.org/abs/2303.04137) work, I use the [DDIM](https://arxiv.org/abs/2010.02502) algorithm for inference.
 I use the neural network weights that were used as the teacher for the the consistency model featured on the same plot.*
 - *The bottom axis shows number of inference steps.
 For any given number of inference steps I use a linear step schedule.
 Here's an example.
 Suppose I want to do inference in 3 steps.
 The model was trained with 100 noise levels.
 I set my step size to `ceil(100 / 3) = 34`.
 Then the steps look like `100 -> 66 -> 32 -> 0`.*
+- *PushT experiments have a variable score in [0, 1].
+Therefore I used a straight mean for the points, and a single standard deviation for the error bars (probably an overestimation on the error because they don't account for the restricted domain).
+For any other experiments the score is discrete in {0, 1}.
+Therefore I use a beta distribution with a uniform prior and plot the expectation value for the point and use a 68.1% confidence interval for the error bars.*
+- ***Edit: 2024/02/03**: I redid the plots as I realized I may have generated them with training seeds for the environment initializations.
+The changes were minor and had no bearing on the rest of the discussion.*

 I admit I got rather excited when I saw the "PushT Lowdim" plot, but then disappointed seeing the rest.
 I also tried "Transport Image" and "Toolhang Image" but quickly realized that DDIM works very well for those all the way out to 2-step inference (I didn't carry on with these as they are computationaly much heavier for training and evalutation).